3 Ingredient Peanut Butter Balls

 3 ingredient peanut butter balls in a bowl, overhead shot.

-• Choose the right peanut butter: Always use smooth peanut butter and not one that separates from the oil or one that is too chunky.
+• Choose the right peanut butter.
+Always use smooth peanut butter and not one that separates from the oil or one that is too chunky.
 I find all-natural peanut butter is best for these.

-• Enhance the flavor: Add some salt, vanilla extract, or cocoa powder to change the flavor.
+• Enhance the flavor.
+Add some salt, vanilla extract, or cocoa powder to change the flavor.

 Storage instructions

-To store: Place leftover peanut balls in an airtight container and store them in the refrigerator for up to two weeks.
+To store: Place leftover peanut balls in an airtight container and refrigerate them for up to two weeks.
 If you intend on enjoying these within a few days, they will keep well at room temperature.

 To freeze: Wrap the balls in parchment paper, place them in a ziplock bag, and store them in the freezer for up to 6 months.